Liliane Lijn: Career

 In 1966, Lijn and Takis separated and Lijn moved to London where she invented kinetic clothing.
 She also began her series of rotating Linear Light Columns.
 These works combine surface variations made to metal cylinders, then wound with copper wire, with reflected light.
 The completed wire wound coils use reflected light to make visible invisible connections between time and frequency.
 These were followed by her series of works made with tank and gunsight prisms.
 Her work In Sua Memoria (1971–72) made in memory of her father epitomises her use of reflected light in a darkened space.
 As the art critic Jasia Reichardt observes: ‘There is an intersection (in Lijn’s work) at which science fiction, religion and quantum physics converge.’
 And the writer Hilary Spurling states that: "Physics supplied Lijn with the syntax and grammar of an evolving kinetic language.
 Her subject was the structure and patterns of matter".
-It was during this time that Lijn’s interest in Buddhism and in quantum and solid-state physics inspired her to write Crossing Map, an autobiographical prose poem which tracks an invisible human travelling at the speed of light and is illustrated by organic drawings.
+It was during this time that Lijn's interest in Buddhism and in quantum and solid-state physics inspired her to write Crossing Map, an autobiographical prose poem which tracks an invisible human travelling at the speed of light and is illustrated by organic drawings.

 In 1969 Lijn decided to make London her base with photographer and industrialist Stephen Weiss, with whom she had two children, Mischa (b.
 1975) and Sheba (b1977).
-Mischa married Ilse Spies and toghether they had two children, Leah and Sebastian.
+Mischa married Ilse Spies and together they had two children, Leah and Sebastian.
 Sheba has had one daughter, Joy.
 By 1971 she began receiving commissions to design and make large public sculptures, such as White Koan, currently located at the University of Warwick campus in Coventry, UK.
 In 1974 Lijn staged the performance The Power Game, a text-based gambling game and socio-political farce for the Festival for Chilean Liberation at the RCA.
 In 1975 she completed her first 16mm film, What Is The Sound Of One Hand Clapping?.
-Lijn’s early works were primarily concerned with light and text, but in 1979 she began to make larger than life ‘biomorphic’ goddesses which symbolize female energy and power – see her work Conjunction of Opposites comprising Lady of the Wild Things (1983) and Woman of War (1986).
-With particular reference to Lijn’s figures and works from her own body Hilary Spurling states that: "Lijn’s work can be read on many levels as a dialogue between contemporary and classical form, decay and growth, death and rebirth, constraint and liberation".
+Lijn's early works were primarily concerned with light and text, but in 1979 she began to make larger than life ‘biomorphic’ goddesses which symbolize female energy and power – see her work Conjunction of Opposites comprising Lady of the Wild Things (1983) and Woman of War (1986).
+With particular reference to Lijn's figures and works from her own body Hilary Spurling states that: "Lijn’s work can be read on many levels as a dialogue between contemporary and classical form, decay and growth, death and rebirth, constraint and liberation".

-From 1983-90 she became a member of the Council of Management of the Byam Shaw Art School.
+From 1983 to 1990 she became a member of the Council of Management of the Byam Shaw Art School.
 In 1986 she exhibited the computer-controlled drama entitled Conjunction of Opposites at Arte e Scienza at the prestigious Venice Biennale XLII.
 During the nineties, Lijn turned her attention inward, using her own body often with video functioning as memory encapsulated in light.